 Schaefer Music Festival at Harvard Stadium, 1970

-Thousands of people of all ages, but mostly our generation’s beloved hippies, paid the $2 to see the show.
-It sold out in minutes.
-Hundreds more surrounded Harvard Stadium wanting to get in to see the show.
-Craving to see their favorite band and not wanting to pay the “man” for what they felt should be free, these masses stormed the high wrought iron gates and climbed over bypassing the security and the cops.
+Thousands of people of all ages (mostly our generation’s beloved hippies) paid the $2 to see the show, which sold out in minutes, but hundreds of others surrounded the stadium wanting to get in.
+Craving to see their favorite groups but not wanting to pay “the man” for what they felt should be free, the masses stormed the high, wrought-iron gates and climbed over, bypassing the venue’s security and local cops.

 (by Glenn Holland)